Hunter Biden indicted on three federal gun charges

 A planned plea bargain to resolve gun and tax-related charges he faced abruptly fell apart in July.

-All three counts relate to Mr Biden allegedly lying on forms while buying a firearm while he was a drug user.
+All three counts relate to Mr Biden allegedly lying on forms while buying a firearm when he was a drug user.

+Court documents show that Mr Biden lied on the federally mandated forms as he purchased a Colt revolver at a Delaware gun store in October 2018.

+At the time, Mr Biden was a heavy user of crack cocaine.

+Under US federal laws, it is a crime to lie on such documentation, or possess a firearm while a drug user.

-He previously acknowledged the charges during negotiations for the aborted plea deal.
+He previously acknowledged the charges during negotiations for the aborted plea deal, a two-part agreement struck between prosecutors and Mr Biden's legal team in June.

+Under the terms of the agreement, he would have been charged with two misdemeanour counts for failing to pay his taxes on time in 2017 and 2018.

+Additionally, he would also have been forced to admit to illegal possession of a firearm.

+The charges are the first brought by justice department special counsel Davis Weiss, who was appointed by Attorney General Merrick Garland in August.

+Mr Weiss' office had previously said he was seeking to indict Mr Biden by 29 September.

-The younger Mr Biden's legal woes have become an increasingly contentious issue in US politics.
+The younger Mr Biden's legal woes have become a political lightning rod as his father seeks re-election.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.